hashsplit/test-suite/README.md

 be used when splitting, and the `"sizes"` field is a list containing the size of each chunk in the input, in bytes, for the given config.

-N.B.
-Right now the window size is always assumed to be 64; this may change depending on the resolution of [hashsplit-spec#21][2]

 Implementations should use this test data to confirm that on each input and config, the implementation creates chunks of the correct sizes.